Nangchang Jar soup

-Nonetheless, the Jiangxijar soup has its own uniqueness which makes it differ from other kinds of Chinese soup.
+Nonetheless, the Jiangxi jar soup has its own uniqueness which makes it differ from other kinds of Chinese soup.

 Uniqueness

 Without pot cover, each soup jar is covered by silver foil with a tiny hole for letting out steam within when the soup jar is heated.

 Being stored in a little soup jar which is put in a big crock, ingredients are heated by the air heat around the little soup jar, inside the big crock, instead of getting heat directly from fire of by transferring heat from the big crock.

 History and folktale

 As a famous Jiangxi cuisine, Nangchang Jar soup has a long history of over a thousand years.
 There even are some folktales about the origin of this soup.
 There was an honest and thrifty official named Tangbin in Ming Dynasty.
 Tangbin worked hard and always did people favors.
 In order to help more poor people, Tangbin put all his food ingredients in a big jar to make soup for poor people.
 Since the food ingredients were stored in big jar with high temperature for a day, the flavor of the soup become nicer.
 People appreciated that and did the same soup.
 As time went by, people or the following generations followed their ancestors.
 And this soup, which is invented by Tangbin has become a famous soup in today's China.